alexandrevilain/image-resizer/README.md

 - VUE_APP_JOB_API: The Jobs-API url
 - VUE_APP_IMAGES_API: The Images-API url

+Docker image: alexandrevilain/image-resizer-frontend

+This image needs to be rebuild with working env variables

 ### Jobs-API:

 The jobs-API is a REST API providing image upload endpoint to create a resize job.